schooltool-project/schooltool.gradebook/src/schooltool/requirement/README.txt

   >>> quizScore.getBestScore()
   Decimal("21")

+We want non-numeric data to raise a ValueError rather than a unicode conversion
+error:

+  >>> quizScore.fromUnicode('This causes a ValueError.')
+  Traceback (most recent call last):
+  ...
+  ValueError

 Since we have not defined a minimum passing grade, we cannot get a meaningful answer from the passing score evaluation: